cc1005/third_milestone_project/README.md

 Otherwise, from the clone or download tab, copy the project url to your clipboard.
 If using GitPod as an IDE, create a new project on GitHub, click on “import code from another depository” when setting up your new project, and paste the url from your clipboard into the text box.
 This will clone the project into your new GitHub project.

-In all cases of downloading the project to your local machine you will need to set up your own MongoDB database to allow the project to run as you will not have access to the databse used in this project.
+In all cases of downloading the project to your local machine you will need to set up your own MongoDB database to allow the project to run as you will not have access to the database used in this project.

 ## Bibliography/influences: